Incubaid/arakoon/doc/nursery.rst

 Adding An Arakoon Cluster to Existing Nursery Setup
 ===================================================
-When you want to add Arakoon cluster, you have three different situations:
+When you want to add an Arakoon cluster, you have three different situations:

 1. the new Arakoon cluster is added in front of the nursery setup (before arakoonleft)
 2. the new Arakoon cluster is added somewhere in the middle (f.e. between arakoonleft and arakoonright)
 3. the new Arakoon cluster is added at the end of the nursery setup (after arakoonright)

-In the first and last situation, you only need to migrate once.
-When you place your new cluster between two existing clusters, you need to migrate twice.
+In all situations, you only need to migrate once.

-Example for cases 1 and 3:
+When you add your new cluster in between two existing clusters, you also need to migrate only once.
+This is because the starting point of the cluster on the right automatically becomes the end-point of the new cluster.
+In this case you set a new end-point for your cluster on the left, which is then the new starting point of the new cluster.

+Examples:

 ::